 Some parts of the world are engaging in creative strategies to slow future temperature increases.
 For example, in Barcelona, drivers who get rid of a vehicle without an environmental certification can receive a pass for free public transportation for three years.
 France is also incentivizing citizens to exchange outdated, un-environmentally-friendly autos for electric bicycles, transit cards, folding bikes, or car-club subscriptions.

-As car accident lawyers, the attorneys at Thomas Law Offices acknowledge our responsibility to do what we can to increase road safety for all.
+As Chicago car accident lawyers, the attorneys at Thomas Law Offices acknowledge our responsibility to do what we can to increase road safety for all.
 We believe it is important to be aware of the most recent developments in scientific research and its impact on the legal community.
 Only by understanding the issues harming our community, nation, and world can we take part in efforts to resolve them.

 Through legal action, we can help to reduce the number of fatal accidents that occur on our roads and highways every day.
 With questions regarding car accident law and what we can do to help you after an accident, reach out to our office for a free consultation.